SimbaWANGU/expo-supabase/README.md

 ## Tech Stack

-I love this part, let me geek of:
+I love this part, let me geek off:

 - Expo: A framework for building cross-platform apps with React Native.
 - React Native: A JavaScript framework for building native mobile apps.